Celebrating Craig Evans: "We only have so many summers"

 If there’s anything Craig stood for, it was the strength of the local community —and the most significant way to contribute to his memory is to put our energy towards the community in some way that feels meaningful, important, and gives us joy.

 A transition team has been set up at Growing Opportunities to ensure that Craig’s work will continue, and there is room for people to get involved.
-Reach out of you are interested.
+Reach out if you are interested.
 A legacy fund has also been set up in Craig’s memory at Nanaimo Association for Community Living.
 Please select 03 Craig Evans Growing Opportunities/NACL Inclusion Legacy Fund from the drop-down list.

 With love and solidarity,